National Pollutant Discharge Elimination System Permit

 Watershed Management staff distributed a stormwater “NebGuide” (a series of brochures for installing , designing and landscaping of rain gardens).
 The City continues to have these brochures printed for distribution.

-The City conducted public meetings for 12 basin planning, watershed master plans, and watershed projects.
+The City conducted public meetings for five basin planning, watershed master plans, and watershed projects.
 Invitations were also sent to land owners, various organizations and governmental agencies.

 The City made 1,000 cubic yards of compost available free to the public.

-Two hundred fifty-eight people took part in 24 Adopt A Stream clean up events.
+Two hundred four volunteers took part in 18 Adopt A Stream clean up events.

 Watershed Management manned a booth at the Spring Home and Garden Show, providing stormwater quality and flooding information to the public.
-It is estimated 600 people stopped by to ask questions or take a survey.
+It is estimated 200 people stopped by to ask questions.
+83 persons took a survey to assess their knowledge on water quality issues for the local Lincoln area.

 The City put on a program to accept recyclable materials at various locations.
-Four thousand four hundred thirty-one tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
+Five thousand two hundred forty-one tons of recyclable materials were collected, including: newspapers, paper, cardboard, glass, tin and aluminum cans.
 This program was associated with the City of Lincoln’s Waste Reduction and Recycling Program.

 The Earth Wellness Festival is an elementary school level program for area fifth graders.
 It is a one day event where school kids take part in hands on experiments, attend classes and receive information on environmentally based topics.
 This year’s event was attended by approximately 3,500 students.